 When you spend money on something from which probable economic benefit will flow over the long term, you can claim these expenses against your taxable profit using capital allowances instead of claiming the cost directly.
 These expenses are also called capital expenditure.
-The process of identifying capital expenses can get complicated as there is no hard and fast rule, there are guides, toolkits, and resources available to help, but there are also other options which might help such as hiring a tax accountant, accountant or a chartered accountant.
+The process of identifying capital expenses can get complicated as there is no hard and fast rule, there are brief guides, toolkits, and resources available to help, but there are also other options which might help such as hiring a tax accountant, accountant, or a chartered accountant.

 Capital allowances can be claimed on assets that are purchased for business purposes.
 These may include: